uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/OS/OS.4-Threading.md

 ## **3.0 Tutorial Question:**

 Copy the zephyr/sample/blinky program to a working application directory, then, implement two threads, where one thread will turn on the led, and the other thread will turn off the led.
-Use either the thingy52 or the Arduino Sense to test your code.
+Use any of the boards to test your code.

 >**Question: What is wrong with an implementation like this?
 Why is this not ideal, what type of issues might you run into?**